5T33Z0/OCLP4Hackintosh/Enable_Features/Audio_Tahoe.md

 - Restart macOS when prompted to
 - Once macOS is up and running again, the audio device will be present and working as shown in this example:<br>![Hackintool](https://github.com/user-attachments/assets/eae77186-9515-4f3f-8a2b-1309b7d769f7)

-### Option 2: Using VoodooHDA
+### Option 2: Using VoodooHDA (untested)
 As a fallback, you can use `VoodooHDA.kext`, an alternative audio driver that doesn’t rely on `AppleHDA`.
+I haven't tested this, since I don't like VoodooHDA, so results may vary.

 - Download [VoodooHDA](https://github.com/CloverHackyColor/VoodooHDA/releases) from Github and extract it
 - Add to your OpenCore EFI and `config.plist`.